 Kate Kim

-Kate Kim is a freshman at Hollywood High School and grew up in Studio City.
-She wants to learn more about how people can be treated and what causes people to use substances.
+Kate is a freshman at Hollywood High School and grew up in Studio City.
+She wants to learn more about how people can seek treatment and what causes them to use substances.
 Kate has always wanted to help others who are struggling and learn how to encourage them to seek help.
 In her free time, she enjoys blogging and writing.

 It’s a place Where I Can Be Comfortable